MirkoHernandez/renamer/README.md

 # Rofi integration

-The following script uses rofi or fzf to select files and renaming operations.
+The following script uses rofi (or fzf using the 'fzf' argument) to select files and renaming operations.

 NOTE: it is unresponsive when using PDF operations on too many files.
-I haven't figured how to add a loading icon.
+I haven't figured how to add a loading icon to rofi.

 ```bash
 #!/usr/bin/env bash